Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Joint analysis with other time series

 $\Delta\gamma_{\eta}(t)$ is significantly more noisy than $\Delta\gamma_{\phi}(t)$.
 This gives larger errors on $r_{\eta}$ than on $r_{\phi}$, and makes less likely to find lever arms significantly different from zero.
 For instance, just for only about 32\% of the glitches the error upper bound is smaller than $(2/3)\,\SI{11}{mm}$.
 We give this figure here just for the sake of comparison with the case of $r_{\phi}$, but $r_\eta=\SI{11}{mm}$ has no special significance.

-The complexity of data during CR applies also to the $\Delta\gamma_{\phi,(\eta)}(t)$ series that contain multiple fast events and other non stationary features.
+The complexity of data during cold runs applies also to the $\Delta\gamma_{\phi,(\eta)}(t)$ series that contain multiple fast events and other non stationary features.
 This makes the results of our search procedure more noisy, reducing, for instance, the fraction of glitches, for which the upper error bound to $r_\phi$ is less than $(2/3)\,\SI{11}{mm}$, to about 45\%, and to 39\% if $\Delta \le \SI{1}{\minute}$.

 Moreover, we note that, of the 3 zero-crossing glitches transferring impulse in Table~\ref{tb:zerocrossing}, none of them is associated to a measurable torque, measured with the same analysis as in this section.
-The error on $r_\phi$ associated to the stronger ones (one in OR and one in CR), is lower than $(2/3)\,\SI{11}{mm}$.
+The error on $r_\phi$ associated to the stronger ones (one in ordinary runs and one in cold runs), is lower than $(2/3)\,\SI{11}{mm}$.

-As a final note, in addition to the glitches listed in Table~\ref{tb:eventtorque}, our procedure also finds 3 glitches in the CR for which the peak in $\Delta \Omega_{\phi,(\eta)}(t)$ is significantly displaced from the true time of occurrence.
+As a final note, in addition to the glitches listed in Table~\ref{tb:eventtorque}, our procedure also finds 3 glitches in the cold runs for which the peak in $\Delta \Omega_{\phi,(\eta)}(t)$ is significantly displaced from the true time of occurrence.
 We believe that these events are due the accidental coincidence between a force glitch and an unrelated feature in the torque data.
 Thus we have not included them in the table.